f3peakcity/f3peakcity.github.io/content/backblasts/2024-02-24-hill-climb-challenge.md

 {{< button href="https://docs.google.com/spreadsheets/d/1CzsnEo65Ezb22Ef3TgW7R-nrpDSbeQDxQjMO7C5QfLg/edit?usp=sharing" >}}📊 Google Sheet with Results{{< /button >}}

+## Differences from last year

+If you have ideas for the next iteration of the HCC, add them to the `Ideas for next time` tab on the spreadsheet.
+This year, we made several changes based on last year, including more promotion before the event (even with a [YouTube video](https://youtu.be/9ygrF0aCjCw)!), hill segments closer to AOs, changing the point distribution to encourage other more participation, options for pax on travel or to self-organize events, and adding more cross-regional events.

+Some positive results from these changes include:

+🛣️ Overall participants logged an extra 1,000+ miles (25%+ growth over last year)

+🌱 More segment completions…last year had fewer than 100 region completions, this year had 250+ (150%+ growth)

+📈 More active participants by about 50, with each region having at least 20 active participants (more than double for most regions)

+💰 Way more even average points per pax

 ## Photo Album

 <iframe src="https://albumizr.com/a/Jkqw" scrolling="no" frameborder="0" allowfullscreen width="700" height="400"></iframe>